Wednesday, 29 September 2010

 24 The Great Gareth

-Geoff Hughes, Pauline Hammans and The Legendary Lloyd & Kerry have all achieved double-figure scores.
 Comparatively new players Dave Rowlands and Wayne Chadwick are making rapid progress.

-PRE-WAR MULTIVIEWS
+PRE-WW2 MULTIVIEWS

-The postcard at the top is dated 1921 and was sent from Mabel who was staying with Mrs Bromley, High Street, Rhyl, to a friend in Didsbury.
+The postcard at the top is dated 1921 and was sent from Mabel who was staying with Mrs. Bromley, High Street, Rhyl, to a friend in Didsbury.
 It begins intriguingly: Dear Agnes, We did not go to Birmingham yesterday but Father drove us to Rhyl instead . . .

 The card in the middle has an unclear postmark; the date would be around the same time or perhaps a tad earlier.
 It was written in pencil by E.C. at 28 Victoria Road, Rhyl, and sent to Mother in Macclesfield.